TexxUkr/convert/README.md

      Did not introduce check if all the files have the same set of headers.
      Did not introduce good command line arguments using.
 For example logging.
      A lot of things could/should be improved.
+     Needs to add tests.
+I did not find npm module that could check json file structure for a whole file, like https://jsonlint.com/
+     I found json validation for strings only.
+Could check if needs.